GolfNow

 GolfNow is an online booking service for tee times at golf courses.
-Originally established in 2001 by Cypress Golf Solutions in Scottsdale, Arizona, USA, it was acquired by Comcast via its Golf Channel unit in March 2008.
-Since Comcast's purchase of NBC Universal, the website operates as part of the NBC Sports Digital unit.
+Originally established in 2001 by Cypress Golf Solutions in Scottsdale, Arizona, US, it was acquired by Comcast via its Golf Channel unit in March 2008.
+Since Comcast's purchase of NBCUniversal, the website operates as part of the NBC Sports Digital unit.

 History

 The GolfNow.com domain name was initially used by Chris Ryan and Dr. Tom Giannulli, in Houston, Texas, in 1999, with the intent to build the first online golf reservation system.
 Under Ryan's leadership, the company went on to develop and operate the initial Golfnow.com website until 2001.
 Funding issues and sluggish adoption of their reservation platform in the era of dial-up modems, forced the company to pivot to a more content driven transaction model.
 Cypress Golf Solutions, which was founded in Scottsdale by Brett Darrow and Frank Halpin in 2001, purchased the GolfNow.com domain name.
 The company expanded its GolfNow brand and operations to a larger regional area over the years, and by 2006 it was operating in 17 states at over 600 golf courses.

 In March 2008, Comcast, owner of Golf Channel, purchased GolfNow.
 The company's operations were re-located to Golf Channel's headquarters in Orlando, Florida.
 In the same year, the company facilitated the booking of 2.4 million rounds.

 GolfNow extended its services outside the United States in 2011 to Ireland through GolfNow.ie.
 In 2013, GolfNow purchased BRS, a booking service in the United Kingdom, along with Fore!
 Reservations, one of the largest tee time companies in the US.
 In 2011, GolfNow offered to acquire EZLinks, a competing company backed by the PGA Tour.
 GolfNow hired a former EZLinks employee.
 In 2012, EZLinks filed a lawsuit over software theft through the former employee.

 In October 2014, GolfNow acquired Active Network's golf division.
 The acquisition added 1,100 courses to GolfNow's service.
 In 2015, GolfNow facilitated the booking of nearly 15 million rounds.

 This was GolfNow's fourth acquisition in 18 months.
 It acquired BRS Golf, a British tee-sheet service with 750 courses and FORE!
 Reservations, an American counterpart with more than 2,000 golf courses.
 More recently, it acquired Crescent Systems, which had 300 to 400 clients.

 In November 2019, GolfNow acquired EZLinks.